ypid/seafile-wiki/Upgrade-Seafile-with-MySQL-or-PostgreSQL.md

 ## Major Continuous Upgrade (like from 1.2 to 1.3)

-Continuous upgrade means to upgrade from one version of Seafile server to the next version.
-For example, upgrading from 1.2.0 to 1.3.0 (or upgrading from 1.2.0 to 1.3.1) is a continuous upgrade.
+Major continuous upgrade including upgrading from 1.2.0 to 1.3.0 or upgrading from 1.2.0 to 1.3.1.

-**Note:** Minor upgrade, like upgrade from 1.3.0 to 1.3.1, is documented in a separate section below.
+Minor upgrade, like upgrade from 1.3.0 to 1.3.1, is documented in a separate section below.

-### Update avatars symbolic link ###
+#### Update avatars symbolic link

 Assume your top level directory is `/data/haiwen/`, and you are upgrading to seafile server version 1.6.0: